Our Responsibility for our Environment (2)

 Although nothing is known about the impact on human health, in birds they damage the small intestine, disrupt iron absorption and stress the liver, and there are concerns, obviously, that we could be harming ourselves.
 Scientists have struggled to research the impact of plastic on the human body, because they cannot find a control group of humans who have not been exposed (Sep 2017, Guardian).

-The report comes from the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
+The report comes from the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), which has 132 government members.
 Its conclusions include the following:

 Almost 1 million species face extinction - the largest number in human history ever to be facing the threat of oblivion.
 Many species could be wiped out within decades.